The Succulent Plant Page goes to

 This page summarises plant families and genera that include succulent species, linked to further specific information.

-Plants illustrated on this site can be seen as a
+Succulent plants illustrated on this site can be seen as:

 • Notes: